-Recently I re-watched the movie and thought how much today's satisfying retirement could be described as going back in time to save our future.
-Most of us agree that retirement today is very little like it was for our parents and grandparents.
-The concept of retiring did not exist until the Industrial Revolution and didn't become possible for many until Social Security was implemented in 1937.
+Recently I re-watched the movie (again!) and thought how much today's satisfying retirement could be described as going back in time to save our future.
+Most of us agree that retirement today is not at all like it was for our parents and grandparents.
+The concept of retiring did not exist until the Industrial Revolution and didn't become possible for many until Social Security was implemented in the 1930's.

 For the period after World War II until the mid 1990's, retirement usually meant a decent company pension and medical coverage until death.
 It meant a safe and secure time after 30 or more years of working for one or two companies.

-Where does all this leave us in 2013?
+Where does all this leave us in 2019?
 Do we have to go back to re-discover our future?
 Unlike Doc Brown and Marty we can't adjust a flux capacitor to change what happened to us.
-But, I can certainly look at how my family lived almost half a century ago (wow, is that possible?) and see if there is anything that translates well to 2013.
+But, I can certainly look at how my family lived almost over a half century ago (wow, is that possible?) and see if there is anything that translates well to 2019.

 A few memories spring to mind:

 ...Stuff can't replace relationships and the gift of time.
 My parents always made time for each boy and the family.
 Dad was always home for dinner and we ate together at least 5 nights a week.
 As I have noted in earlier posts dad was unemployed for various stretches of time during my youth.
 But, that never affected our family time.